ajimeneo/dataproc-bigdata/sections/01-BuildingUp.md

        	 --project=data-lakes-313014 ^
        	 --zone=europe-west6-b -- -D 1080 -N

-This command will open a ssh tunnel through Putty generating ssh keys for you.
+This command will open a ssh tunnel through PuTTY generating ssh keys for you.
 That's why PuTTY UI opens and waits for you to add VMs' public key to PuTTY's cache and carry on connecting.

 ![SSH tunnel](/images/10_gcloud.png)